clickclackin/buildyourlife/README.md

 ### The weekly check-in is 15 minutes.
 The AI does the rest.

-Every Tuesday, you type `weekly check-in`.
+Every week, you type `weekly check-in`.
 The AI:
 - Loads your 1-year goals, last month's plan, and last 2 weeks of history — before you say a word
 - Asks 7 rapid-fire questions (numbers and Y/N — no journaling required)
 - Proposes 5 specific goals for the week based on your pace and what you've been avoiding